The Most Unique Gifts For Every Type Of Graduate

-Grad-gifts are not one-size-fits-all — because not all graduations are exclusive to white dress-wearing teens on the hunt for plastic bath caddies and matching bedding.
-These momentous occasions occur throughout all different stages of adolescence and adulthood, making gift-shopping for them a more complex endeavor.
-If figuring out what to buy your 18-year-old sister, 21-year-old cousin, or 30-something SO to reward their respective convocations has you stumped, we're here to help.
+Graduation is a momentous occasion that occurs throughout all different stages of adolescence and adulthood, making gift shopping for it a complex endeavor — one that's been made even more so this year by COVID-19.
+If figuring out what to send your 18-year-old sister, 22-year-old cousin, or 30-something partner in celebration of their now virtual convocations from afar has you stumped, we're here to help.

-The curated gift guide ahead runs the graduate-gamut of high school to college, MBA, and beyond with 21 unique presents that feel fresh and fitting for any type of commencement.
-It's time to trade in the tired laundry bag idea for a multi-use travel pack.
-And that monogrammed towel set?
-Go for a super plush robe instead.
-Scroll on to get a little graduation gifting inspiration — from personalized working-girl totes to mindful meditation subscriptions, virtual master-classes (taught by the likes of Usher and Gordon Ramsay), stylish watches, affectionate jewelry, and more.
+The curated gift guide ahead is broken down by budgets and what type of graduate they're best suited for — from high school to college, MBA, med school, and PhDs.
+We hunted down unique ideas that not only feel fresh and fitting for whoever's commencement you may be shopping for (whether friend, family member, or SO), but also ones that will deliver directly to their doorsteps with virtual ease.
+Scroll on to get a dose of gifting inspiration that will bridge any social distance to honor the special occasion — from happiness planners to curated wine shipments, stylish tech accessories, plant subscriptions, beauty boxes, and more.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.